offensive-packaging/documentation/gdb/index.md

    --cd=DIR           Change current directory to DIR.
    --data-directory=DIR, -D
  		     Set GDB's data-directory to DIR.

+ At startup, GDB reads the following early init files and executes their
+ commands:
+    None found.

  At startup, GDB reads the following init files and executes their commands:
     * system-wide init files: /etc/gdb/gdbinit